 - Dash of hot sauce

-- Begin by heating a small saute pan with a tbsp or so of oil and then adding the aborted entolomas when hot, cook for a minute or two until they are nice and caramelized, then season with a bit of salt.
+- Begin by heating a small saute pan with a tablespoon or so of oil and then adding the aborted entolomas when hot, cook for a minute or two until they are nice and caramelized, then season with a bit of salt.

 - Next add the thinly sliced garlic and make sure the pan is lugubrious with oil, this will make sure the garlic toasts and doesn't burn, cook for 30 seconds or so, until lightly golden.
 To halt the cooking of the garlic, next add the shrimp and cook for a moment, enough to color them lightly and allow bits of them to stick to the pan, which will deepen the flavor of the sauce.

 - Next add the clams or mussels, and the tomatoes, splash of hot sauce, then the wine, season this with a pinch of salt and throw a lid on the pan to make the mussels or clams open.
-When the mussels and clams are opened, add the bay scallops and just heat through, then add a small amount of butter and the tsp of sliced mint, swirl the pan until the butter is incorporated fully and the sauce is thickened slightly, season to taste with salt, then serve.
+When the mussels and clams are opened, add the bay scallops and just heat through, then add a small amount of butter and the teaspoon of sliced mint, swirl the pan until the butter is incorporated fully and the sauce is thickened slightly, season to taste with salt, then serve.